Hillsong United: Videography

-A documentary, Hillsong: Let Hope Rise, directed by Michael John Warren, chronicles the rise of the band, was originally supposed be released by Warner Bros. during the 2015 Easter weekend.
-As Alcon Entertainment and Warner Bros. were unable to close a deal, the film was pulled out from Warner Bros's schedule.
+A documentary, Hillsong: Let Hope Rise, directed by Michael John Warren, chronicles the rise of the band, was originally supposed to be released by Warner Bros. during the 2015 Easter weekend.
+As Alcon Entertainment and Warner Bros. were unable to close a deal, the film was pulled out from Warner Bros' schedule.
 In March 2015, Relativity Media obtained the distribution rights and the film shifted to a 29 May release.
 In April, Relativity moved the film to 30 September 2015.
 However, Relativity Media filed for Chapter 11 bankruptcy in July and let go of the rights to the producers.
-PureFlix acquired the film and it was released 16 September 2016.
+PureFlix acquired the film and it was released on 16 September 2016.

 Awards

 As of 2020 the group has received 11 Dove Awards.